rico5k2/dcl-front-end/README.md

 This is a modern, responsive e-commerce template built with **Angular** and **TailwindCSS**.
 It's designed to be a starting point for building full-featured e-commerce applications.
 The template includes a clean and customizable design, ideal for minimalist online stores.

-❗️This template is still under development.
-I'm trying my best to be able to deliver this template with quality.
-After finishing some percentage of UI part, I'm also planning to start building my own Backend.
-So, please stay tuned.❗️

 ## Features 🚀

 - **Responsive Layout**: Fully responsive design optimized for mobile, tablet, and desktop.